-A sign-in sheet should be completed at each training session, whether it be for volunteers, quality assurance auditor, or regional trainer training (Appendix F).
-Regional trainers or coordinators should send a copy of these sheets to the VA SOS office within three weeks of the training session, and retain a copy for themselves.
+A liability and photo-release form should be completed at each training session, whether it be for volunteers, quality assurance auditor, or regional trainer training (Appendix F).
+Once a volunteer completes all of their certification requirements, the regional trainers or coordinators complete a Monitor Report Form and send a digital copy of these sheets to the VA SOS office within three weeks of the training session, and retain a copy for themselves.
 The Coordinator or designee will maintain a permanent database of all volunteers.
-Back-up copies of this database are housed elsewhere outside of the main VA SOS office.
-Hardcopies of sign-in sheets will be kept on file in the VA SOS offices for a minimum of five years, and then recycled.
+Back-up copies of this database are housed at the main VA SOS office.
+Digital copies of Monitor Report Forms will be kept on file in the VA SOS offices for a minimum of five years, and then recycled.